OfficeForProductSafetyAndStandards/cosmetic-product-notifications/web/README.md

 ### Debugging

-If debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up` and then
+Debugging is available by running `docker-compose -f docker-compose.yml -f docker-compose.debug.yml up` and then
 - the `Docker: Attach to Ruby` configuration, if in VS Code.
-- the `Debug` configuration, if in RubyMine
-Note, that when run in this mode, the website won't launch until the debugger is connected!
+- the `Remote Debug` configuration, if in RubyMine Note, that when run in this mode, the website won't launch until the debugger is connected!

 You can access the [rails console](https://guides.rubyonrails.org/command_line.html#rails-console) using `docker-compose exec web bin/rails console`.